heroku/addon-template/README.md

 Refer to the [Building a Heroku Add-on](https://devcenter.heroku.com/articles/building-a-heroku-add-on) article for instructions and how to use kensa to test your add-on service.

+### Initializing and using postgres extensions on linux

+If you're using postgres on linux (rather than osx), you're probably not using a superuser account during development.
+This means the database init run during `./bin/setup` will fail due to insufficient privileges.

+The easiest fix is to add the relevant procedural languages to `template1` as the postgres superuser, and then re-run `./bin/setup`.

+        sudo -u postgres psql template1
+        psql# create extension "plpgsql";
+        psql# create extension "uuid-ossp";

 ## License

 MIT License.
 See [LICENSE](https://github.com/heroku/addon-template/blob/master/LICENSE).